 Make Epiphany Boxes to store the prayers.

-Decorate a small box, made of cardboard or tin, with paint, decorative paper, pens, markers, and various other items such as small beads, jewels, gold cord, etc.
+Decorate a small cardboard or tin box with paint, decorative paper, pens, markers, and various other items such as small beads, jewels, gold cord, etc.

 Place the prayers into the box and store it in a prominent place in your bedroom to remember the gift that you will bring to Jesus this year.